googleapis/doc-templates/README.md

 ### Testing

+When you run the tests, the HTML generated for the test will be stored at `testdata/python-small/site/api`.
+You can inspect the output manually to verify changes and add additional tests to prevent regressions.

 #### In a Docker container (recommended)

 You can run the tests in a Docker container using Trampoline V2 with the